-As parents juggling work and family we were surprised and frustrated by how difficult it was to manage our kids’ logistics.
-Getting kids to school and back and then to sports/social/other activities takes a lot of time and we observed how little car-pooling happened.
-We asked ourselves why this was the case and whether there could be a better way.
-We found part of the reason people don’t do more car-pooling was to do with perceptions of if being awkward to ask or not wanting to feel indebted to others when it would be hard to directly reciprocate.
+As parents juggling work and family I was surprised and frustrated by how difficult it was to manage our kids’ logistics.
+Getting kids to school and back and then to sports/social/other activities takes a lot of time and I observed how little car-pooling happened.
+I asked myself why this was the case and whether there could be a better way.
+I found that part of the reason people don’t do more car-pooling was to do with perceptions of if being awkward to ask or not wanting to feel indebted to others when it would be hard to directly reciprocate.
 Other reasons were more practical and included that it’s just hard and inefficient to organise using email and texts one-to-one.
 Parachuute came about as a solution to this very real problem.
 It seeks to leverage all the good things (our personal networks, goodwill, technology) to reduce the stress on parents and enable kids to stay social and participate in all the things they are interested in.

 (iii).
 What is different about Parachuute?.

 Parachuute makes it easier and more efficient to ask for help.
 The request and offer forms in the app remove the need for multiple texts and communications when finding someone to help.
 Once a booking is made the app takes care of reminders and holds all relevant information making it easier for parents to keep track of everything.
 Parents give and earn ‘points’ by helping with kids car-pooling or other favours across their network.
 The point system removes the challenge of finding a way to directly reciprocate to the specific people who have helped you with car-pooling.
 ‘Points’ earned can be re-used or transferred as a monetary donation to a charity.